manisulislam/young-quiz/README.md

  2. This website has a blog page. which explains about react, react router and others.
  3. Website are responsive so visitor can easily use this website.

+ note: This website requirement to use toastify and fontawesome eye icon but i install this and when i emplement this i see some error. so i use alert and show button istead of toastify and fontawesome eye icon. please programming hero to see this note.